 If you are interested in obtaining this material, contact West Coast Mining via email at WCMining@bmi.net.
 The amethyst sage agate mined in this location range in size from that of a baseball to a VW Bug.

-This What to Cut column about amethyst sage agate previously appeared in the September 2020 issue of Rock & Gem magazine.
+This What to Cut column about amethyst sage agate was written for Rock & Gem magazine.
 Click here to subscribe!
 Story and photos by Russ Kaniuth.